IotaBread/SecurityCraftFabric/README.md

 Source code for the [Fabric](https://fabricmc.net) version of the Minecraft mod "SecurityCraft".
 If you are looking for the original version (the forge one), please enter this [link](https://github.com/Geforce132/SecurityCraft).

 ## Contributing
-If you want to contribute to the mod please read [CONTRIBUTING.md](https://github.com/ByMartrixx/SecurityCraft/blob/fabric/1.16.2/CONTRIBUTING.md)
+If you want to contribute to the mod, please read [CONTRIBUTING.md](https://github.com/ByMartrixx/SecurityCraft/blob/fabric/1.16.2/CONTRIBUTING.md)

 ### Disclaimer
 - This mod **was not** created by me, I am just the one who ported its code from [Forge](https://minecraftforge.net) to [Fabric](https://fabricmc.net)